 - time_points

 Comma-separated list of time points for survival probability predictions.
-Empty string uses data-driven quantiles.
+Leave empty to suppress the predictions table.

 - baseline_survival